Huguenots: Germany and Scandinavia

-In Berlin the Huguenots created two new neighborhoods: Dorotheenstadt and Friedrichstadt.
+In Berlin, the Huguenots created two new neighborhoods: Dorotheenstadt and Friedrichstadt.
 By 1700 one fifth of the city's population was French-speaking.
-The Berlin Huguenots preserved the French language in their church services for nearly a century.
-They ultimately decided to switch to German in protest against the occupation of Prussia by Napoleon in 1806–07.
+The Berlin Huguenots preserved the French language in their church services for over 100 years.
+They ultimately decided to switch to German in protest against the occupation of Prussia by Napoleon in 1806–1807.
 Many of their descendants rose to positions of prominence.
 Several congregations were founded throughout Germany and Scandinavia, such as those of Fredericia (Denmark), Berlin, Stockholm, Hamburg, Frankfurt, Helsinki, and Emden.

 Prince Louis de Condé, along with his sons Daniel and Osias, arranged with Count Ludwig von Nassau-Saarbrücken to establish a Huguenot community in present-day Saarland in 1604.
 The Count supported mercantilism and welcomed technically skilled immigrants into his lands, regardless of their religion.
 The Condés established a thriving glass-making works, which provided wealth to the principality for many years.
 Other founding families created enterprises based on textiles and such traditional Huguenot occupations in France.
 The community and its congregation remain active to this day, with descendants of many of the founding families still living in the region.
 Some members of this community emigrated to the United States in the 1890s.

-In Bad Karlshafen, Hessen, Germany is the Huguenot Museum and Huguenot archive.
+In Bad Karlshafen, Hessen, Germany, is the Huguenot Museum and Huguenot archive.
 The collection includes family histories, a library, and a picture archive.